bubelov/news/README.md

 📰 Feed Reader and 🎧 Podcast Player for Android

-Using a server is optional and it currently it supports the following servers:
+Using a server is optional.
+Here is the list of supported backends:

 - Miniflux
 - Nextcloud